ITU-AI-ML-in-5G-Challenge/Intent-Driven-Closed-Loops-for-Autonomous-Networks/basic_three_node/README.md

 4. To undeploy all nodes: <code>opera undeploy</code>

 Note:
-  Ensure that all the directory paths are set correctly.
+  Ensure that all the directory paths in the create, create_model_node and create_sink_node are set correctly.

   The server should be ran separately before deploying the service.yaml